Ramdaskadali21/JAVASCRIPT-PROJECTS/README.md

 # PROJECTS-HTML-CSS-JAVASCRIPT
-Hey Coding DreamR You will find here Projecta of HTML CSS JavaScript" is an immersive web development project that focuses on mastering the trio of technologies - HTML, CSS, and JavaScript.
+Hey Coding DreamR You will find here Projects of HTML CSS JavaScript" is an immersive web development project that focuses on mastering the trio of technologies - HTML, CSS, and JavaScript.
 Participants will learn to structure web content, enhance its visual appeal, and add interactivity through coding exercises and hands-on projects.